 - Toss the chicken with the lemongrass paste.
 Cover it with stretch film and place it in the fridge.
 Let it marinade for 15 minutes.

-- Heat 2 tablespoons of sesame oil in a wok or large pan (I used my 12 inch cast iron skillet) over medium heat.
+- Heat 2 tablespoons of sesame oil in a wok or large pan (you can also use a 10-inch cast iron skillet) over medium heat.

 - Stir in the soy sauce into the chicken mixture and give it a stir.

 - Cook the chicken thigh pieces for 4-5 minutes on each side or until browned. (see note)

 - If it dries and starts sticking to the bottom of the pan, add in some chicken stock.
 Simmer for a few minutes.
 Cook, stirring frequently until the chicken stock is reduced.

 - Add in the cashews and mix until they are coated with the sauce.
 It will start getting caramelized.